6.5% of 14–21 year-olds are at risk for problem gambling.

-The earlier people are introduced to gambling, the more likely they are to become problem gamblers as adults – and too many young people are at-risk.
-Many of the games youth play for hours on end simulate the same excitement experienced by gamblers.
-Opportunities for instant upgrades, mystery loot boxes and games of chance flash across the screen every time they log in.
-If problem gambling isn’t halted early among kids, it can have consequences that affect the rest of their lives.
-The resources available through Change the Game are designed to help educate and inform adults and the young people in their lives about the problem.
+The earlier people are introduced to gambling, the more likely they are to become problem gamblers as adults – and too many young people are at risk.
+Exposure to gambling can happen innocently enough, from things like parents betting on sports or buying lottery tickets.
+Friendly bets and card games with peers at school can further introduce young people to gambling behaviors.
+And many of the video games and apps youth play simulate the same excitement experienced by gamblers.
+If problem gambling isn’t halted early, it can have lifelong consequences.
+The resources available through Change the Game are designed to educate and inform both youth and adults.

 Unlock the Numbers

 Children introduced to gambling by age 12 are four times more likely to develop a gambling problem.

 Many gaming apps are marketed to 2–17 year-olds.

 The Warning Signs